GNOME/pango/docs/pango_fonts.md

 ![A glyph string](rects3.png)

 A glyph is identified by a [alias@Pango.Glyph], which is a numeric ID.
-Note that glyph IDs are font-specific: the same character can be represented by diffferent glyph IDs in different fonts.
+Note that glyph IDs are font-specific: the same character can be represented by different glyph IDs in different fonts.

 The mapping between characters and glyphs is in general neither 1-1 nor a map: